Skip to content

 • GMC Sierra (2019–Present) – Similar to Silverado, H11 is common for auxiliary lighting.

-If you're unsure which bulb your vehicle requires, follow these steps:
+If you're unsure which headlight bulbs H7 or H11 your vehicle requires before making a purchase, follow these steps

 1. Check the Owner's Manual: Most manuals specify the exact bulb types required for each application.